travelgateX/documentation-site/content/hotelx/faqs/frequently-asked-questions.md

 We recommend a maximum of 200 hotels, the new aggregator will split them for each supplier into different batches in order to request all the hotels.
 Please take note: The current formula and rate limit are subject to change.

+## Client Nationality
+**Are there any restrictions to the client's nationality?**

+It depends on the supplier

+**Does the client's nationality affect the price? - For instance, same Search criteria with different client nationality**

+Yes, nationality and market might affect the price of the option, depending on the supplier.

+## Age Range of Children - Infants
+**How can we differentiate a child from an infant?
+What is the age range of each of them?**

+Each supplier has their own restrictions, so it will depend on each supplier.

 ## Search request filters
+**What is the function of an accessCode?**

+Every time you activate a supplier, you receive an access code.
+This access code is used to differentiate between suppliers and also to filter between the same supplier's different credentials and configurations.

 **Which are the possible filters in the Search Request?**

 Right now, you can search by hotel code and by destination.
 In the future, it will be possible to request by Geocode.